danielabar/meblog/src/markdown/rails-kafka-consumer.md

 [ce8640c13bf0] Polling messages...
 ```

 While this works, the consumer is starting to get a little messy.
-And it will continue to get messier more validation rules are enforced.
+And it will continue to get messier as more validation rules are enforced.
 For example, in the e-commerce system, there's a constraint that the inventory count must be greater than zero, recall the product model has:

 ```ruby
 # app/models/product.rb